telerik/blazor-docs/knowledge-base/inputs-validation-child-component.md

 title: Validate a Telerik component as child control and apply invalid border
 description: How to Validate a Telerik component as child control and apply invalid border
 type: how-to
-page_title: Capture input keyboard events
+page_title: Validate a Telerik component as child control and apply invalid border
-slug: inputs-kb-handle-keyboard-events
+slug: inputs-kb-validate-child-component
 position:
 tags:
 ticketid: 1499665